jonasmcferreira/adventures/docs/drakkenheim/characters.md

     - "Amethyst wizards have big magic.
 I watch careful.
 Power is like fire — can warm or burn."

-Kaelor recognize them as powerful being capable of shifting the balance of societies.
+Kaelor recognize them as powerful beings capable of shifting the balance of societies.
 While reported neutral, he knows that people with power as tendency to use it.
 They can be very good allies, but one should interact with cautious.

 #### Followers of the Falling Fire